Reimagining Tarralla Creek

 Why this project is important

 Our rivers and creeks are essential to our way of life in Melbourne.
-That’s why we’re continuing the transformation of Tarralla Creek, which is currently an underground drain and grassed channel, turning it back into the natural waterway it once was.
-This will create a more desirable open space where native wildlife can thrive and communities can come together in a cooler, greener place.
+That’s why we’re continuing the transformation of Tarralla Creek, which is currently an underground drain and grassed channel.
+By restoring it to the natural waterway it once was, we’ll create a cooler, greener space where native wildlife can thrive and communities can come together.

-Based on the successful delivery of the first stage, we are preparing for the construction of Stage 2.
-This will continue to improve the liveability, health, well-being and amenity for the local community in Maroondah.
+Following the successful completion of Stage 1 in 2022, we’re now preparing to construct Stage 2.
+This will continue to improve liveability, health, wellbeing and amenity for the local community in Maroondah.

 Reimagining Tarralla Creek - Project Area